-PRIORITY HOW DID WE DO?
-1. V We have made good progress.
-What did we do?
+PRIORITY HOW I DID WE DO?
 Staff leadership groups focused on school improvement priorities and staff were involved in the review and development of health and wellbeing, literacy and numeracy.
 Evidence includes recent evaluation and review of early level writing progression Implementation of West Lothian Progression Pathways across the school within all curricular areas, thus ensuring children are beginning to experience wider range of curricular areas with progression Staff have worked hard to create a positive, inclusive classroom environment, incorporating literacy and numeracy working walls.
-The use of CIRCLE document has supported staff to create calm/nurture zones bespoke to the needs of the class In collaboration with the Literacy Pedagogy Lead, there are clear approaches to teaching reading, writing including the use of core targets Assessment is part of planning process and staff gather evidence of learner progress within literacy and numeracy at scheduled periods throughout the session.
+The use of CIRCLE document has supported staff to create calm/nurture zones bespoke to the needs of the class In collaboration with the Literacy Pedagogy Lead, there are clear approaches to teaching reading, writing including the use of core targets.
+Assessment is part of planning process and staff gather evidence of learner progress within literacy and numeracy at scheduled periods throughout the session.
 Revised Assessment Strategy is supporting staff to ensure a consistent approach to assessing children's learning and inform next steps.
 There is a clear calendar for assessment and children's progress is regularly discussed through Excellence and Equity meetings Relevant literacy targets are evident and support learners to understand their learning and next step Staff engage in literacy moderation further supporting teacher professional judgement of achievement through and of a level.
 We look outwards through moderation at Early Level with Big Attainment School Group Reviewed our planning to make it proportionate and manageable.
 West Lothian Progression Pathways are fully implemented to support progression in planning in all areas of the curriculum Recently reviewed planning appears proportionate and manageable.
-West Lothian Progression Pathways are fully implemented to support progression in pl
+West Lothian Progression Pathways are fully implemented to support progression in planning in all areas of the curriculum We have effective processes in place to track and monitor learner progress within core areas of literacy, nu